ArtisanCode/artisancode.github.io/_posts/2014-04-05-integrating-windsor-castle-mvc.md

 #### Example Castle Controller Factory

-The code required for the Castle Controller Factory can be found within the Artisan Code GitHub repository: [MvcCastleIntegration/MvcCastleIntegration/Infrastructure/CastleControllerFactory.cs][5] [csharp] using Castle.Windsor;
+The code required for the Castle Controller Factory can be found within the Artisan Code GitHub repository: [MvcCastleIntegration/MvcCastleIntegration/Infrastructure/CastleControllerFactory.cs][5]

+{% highlight C# linenos %}
+using Castle.Windsor;
 using System;
 using System.Web.Mvc;
-using System.Web.Routing;</p>
+using System.Web.Routing;

 namespace MvcCastleIntegration.Infrastructure
 {
     public class CastleControllerFactory : DefaultControllerFactory
     {
         /// <summary>
         /// Gets or sets the container.
         /// </summary>
         public IWindsorContainer Container { get; protected set; }

         /// <summary>
         /// Initializes a new instance of the class.
         /// </summary>
         ///The container used to resolve the MVC controllers.
         /// <exception cref="System.ArgumentNullException">container</exception>
         public CastleControllerFactory(IWindsorContainer container)
         {
             if (container == null)
             {
             throw new ArgumentNullException("container");
             }

             this.Container = container;
         }

         /// <summary>
         /// Retrieves the controller instance for the specified request context and controller type.
         /// </summary>
         /// <param name="requestContext">The context of the HTTP request, which includes the HTTP context and route data.</param>
         ///controllerType">The type of the controller.
         /// <returns>
         /// The controller instance.
         /// </returns>
         protected override IController GetControllerInstance(RequestContext requestContext, Type controllerType)
         {
             if (controllerType == null)
             {
             return null;
             }

             // Retrieve the requested controller from Castle
             return Container.Resolve(controllerType) as IController;
             }

             /// <summary>
             /// Releases the specified controller.
             /// </summary>
             /// <param name="controller">The controller to release.</param>
             public override void ReleaseController(IController controller)
             {
             // If controller implements IDisposable, clean it up responsibly
             var disposableController = controller as IDisposable;
             if (disposableController != null)
             {
             disposableController.Dispose();
             }

             // Inform Castle that the controller is no longer required
             Container.Release(controller);
         }
     }
 }

-[/csharp]
+{% endhighlight %}

 ### Step 2 &#8211; Create a Castle installer for the MVC Controllers

 In order to allow Castle to create the MVC controllers, they need to be registered with Castle along with any dependencies required.
 Castle is quite flexible in how it allows you to register components, but this article will use the [Fluent Registration API][6] to inform Castle about the components it will need to create and manage.
 To maintain some structure to the Castle registrations, [Castle Installers][7] will be used to compartmentalize the components into manageable and coherent groups.
 Installers are a great way to organize your Dependency Injection configuration and keep the config noise to a minimum.
 There are two main ways to register your Controllers with Castle (there are many more but that&#8217;s a topic for another day).

 #### Individual Controller registration

-You can Register each Controller separately with a new `container.Register(...)` statement e.g. [csharp]container.Register(Component.For().LifestylePerWebRequest());[/csharp]
+You can Register each Controller separately with a new `container.Register(...)` statement e.g. {% highlight ruby %}container.Register(Component.For().LifestylePerWebRequest());{% endhighlight %}

 This has the advantage that you have absolute control over each and every Controller and how Castle manages it.
 However, this approach has two major drawbacks: